Updated: 01-May-25 10:29 ET

 Highlights

-- Total private construction was up 1.0% month-over-month while total public construction decreased 0.4% month-over-month.
+- Total private construction was down 0.6% month-over-month, while total public construction was down 0.2% month-over-month.

 Key Factors

-- Total residential spending increased 1.4% month-over-month while total nonresidential spending rose just 0.1% month-over-month.
+- Total residential spending decreased 0.4% month-over-month, while nonresidential spending dropped 0.5% month-over-month.

-- In public construction, nonresidential spending fell 0.4%, paced by a 0.6% drop in highway and street spending.
+- In public construction, nonresidential spending slipped 0.2% month-over-month, led by a 0.5% decline in highway and street spending and a 0.6% decline in educational spending.

 Big Picture